 Option 1:

-- You'll need to get the bus to Newport to pick it up.
-It will cost you about £6 return.
+- You'll need to get the bus to Newport to pick it up, which will cost you about £6 return.
 There are other hire car companies on our public transport page.

 *A WORD ON THE COST OF ISLE OF WIGHT FERRIES